cocolabs/cocolib/README.md

 ## Where to get it?

+This depends on what you want to use the mod for.

+- **Players** will want only the production jar which can be download from [CurseForge](#curseforge).
+- **Developers** will want either the dev or production jar (optionally) accompanied by sources jar to make reading and understanding the library code easier when working with their mods.
-Each repository production and maven artifacts release contains three `jar` types that you can download:
+- Each production release contains three `jar` types that you can download:
   - `-dev.jar` is a non-obfuscated version of the jar used by developers.
   - `-sources.jar` contains project source files used by developers.
   - `-.jar` is an obfuscated production-ready jar mostly used by players.

-**Developers** will want either the dev or production jar (optionally) accompanied by sources jar to make reading and understanding the library code easier when working with their mods.

-**Players** will want only the production jar found in the repository release section on [Github](#github) which they should treat as a standard game mod (see [How to use it](#players) section for more information).
+Note that the mod can always be downloaded from [Github](#github).

+### CurseForge

+This is the **recommended** way of obtaining a production jar for library users.

+Head on over to the [CurseForge](https://www.curseforge.com/minecraft/mc-mods/cocolib/files) page and download the mod from there.

 ### Maven